 1. Grant of License for Registered Users

-Rochester Institute of Technology (RIT) grants you a non-exclusive, non-transferable license to use the program with which this license is distributed (the “Product”), including any documentation files accompanying the Product (“Documentation”) on a single server (if the Product is server based) or personal computer to support up to the number of simultaneous users for which you have paid the license fee, and to make one backup copy of the Product, provided that: (i) the Product is installed on only one server or personal computer; (ii) the Product is NOT modified; (iii) all copyright notices are maintained on the Product; and (iv) you agree to be bound by the terms of this License Agreement.
+Rochester Institute of Technology (RIT) grants you a non-exclusive, non-transferable license to use the program with which this license is distributed (the “Product”), including any documentation files accompanying the Product (“Documentation”) on a single server (if the Product is server based) or personal computer to support up to the number of simultaneous users indicated, and to make one backup copy of the Product, provided that: (i) the Product is NOT modified; (ii) all copyright notices are maintained on the Product; and (iii) you agree to be bound by the terms of this License Agreement.
 The Product and Documentation shall be used only by you, only for your own personal use and not in the operation of a service bureau or for the benefit of any other person or entity.

 You have no ownership rights in the Product.
 Rather, you have a license to use the Product as long as this License Agreement remains in full force and effect.
 Ownership of the Product, Documentation and all intellectual property rights therein shall remain at all times with Rochester Institute of Technology (RIT).
 Any other use of the Product by any person, business, corporation, government organization or any other entity is strictly forbidden and is a violation of this License Agreement.

 The Product and Documentation contain material that is protected by United States Copyright Law and trade secret law, and by international treaty provisions.
 All rights not granted to you herein are expressly reserved by Rochester Institute of Technology (RIT).
 You may not remove any proprietary notice of Rochester Institute of Technology (RIT) from any copy of the Product or Documentation.